akkeris/region-api/README.md

 * SITES_PRIVATE_INTERNAL=(see ingress format)
 * ISTIO_DOWNPAGE - The maintenance page to use, this should be the service host for an app in akkeris.
 Defaults to `akkeris404.akkeris-system.svc.cluster.local`.

-If the apps or sites ingres uses an F5, the `F5_SECRET` and `F5_URL` should be set.
-If using istio these may be left blank.

 **Broker Settings**

 * SERVICES - A comma delimited list of urls for open service brokers to use e.g., (https://user:pass@hostname/,https://:token@hostname/)